ericrobskyhuntley/git-writing/README.md

 + initiate Git repos that include all documents necessary for particular types of writing
 + build beautiful documents using a Pandoc-LaTeX workflow that are also capable of folding in Git version control metadata
-+ remove the additional step of
++ remove the additional step of managing your Bibtex bibliography---you already have a Zotero collection!
+Why spend your time worrying after a local copy?

 ...this might be for you.
 It includes templates for multiple types of writing.